A Dungeon Master’s Guide to Riddles and Mysteries in 5e

 My favorite example of riddle placement in a dungeon comes from Matt Colville’s video on building an adventure.

-He makes a simple five-encounter dungeon for first-level players inside the tomb of an order of knights that’s become overrun by a handful of goblins and a bugbear
+He makes a simple five-encounter dungeon for first-level players inside the tomb of an order of knights that’s become overrun by a handful of goblins and a bugbear.

 In the first main room of the dungeon, there’s an inscription on the wall laying out the sacred vow of the order of knights.

-When I ran this encounter in my game, it was “I give my word and swear to bring light to the darkness, hope to the fearful, and holy fire unto the heathen and the beast”.
+“I give my word and swear to bring light to the darkness, hope to the fearful, and holy fire unto the heathen and the beast”.

-The players have fought some goblins and are on their merry way to the boss fight in the next room.
 After defeating the bugbear boss of the dungeon, if the players examine the room in greater detail, they find an inscription at the base of a statue depicting the leader of this order of knights.

-The inscription reads “If this sacred thing you wish you take, you must give it unto me.”
+“If this sacred thing you wish you take, you must give it unto me.”

 It’s a riddle, the answer to which is “My word”, meaning that clever players will swear the vow written in the previous chamber.